Indoor Positioning Systems [Complete 2026 Guide]

 Which Indoor Positioning Technologies are available?

 Indoor positioning using BLE beacons is amongst the most widely used indoor positioning technologies on the market today.
 Beacons are inexpensive, long-life battery driven radio transmitters, which send out signals in a radius of 10-30 meters and use Bluetooth to position the user.
-The quality of the position depends on the type of building and the number of beacons installed but in an optimal world, a position accuracy of 1 meter can be achieved.
-The installation of beacons is simple and they are very cost-effective.
+Depending on building characteristics, beacon density, and calibration, BLE can support meter-level accuracy.
+BLE beacons are relatively affordable and flexible, but large deployments require planning and ongoing maintenance, such as battery replacement.
+Today, beacons are often used as part of a hybrid setup rather than as the sole positioning technology.

 WiFi

 Indoor positioning based on WiFi signals use the so-called fingerprinting method, where WiFi signals are measured and based on their strength, the user’s position is calculated.
-One of the advantages of this technology is, that wifi access points are often readily available within buildings, which minimises the need for further installations.
-The downside is, that the obtainable position is less accurate (5-15 meters) and more and more devices have system limitations that prevent continuous WiFi scanning to conserve battery.
+One of the advantages of this technology is, that wifi access points are often readily available within buildings, which minimizes the need for further installations.
+Accuracy is generally lower than BLE and is best suited for presence detection, zone-level analytics, and people flow analysis rather than precise turn-by-turn navigation.
+Modern enterprise WiFi platforms can provide location data from the network side, reducing dependency on continuous scanning on the mobile device, as more and more devices have system limitations that prevent continuous WiFi scanning to conserve battery.
 This means that in practise Apple iPhones cannot use this approach, as well as some Android devices.

 Geomagnetic positioning technology